nickjalbert/corridor/README.md

 # corridor
-A 1 dimensional corridor environment for Reinforcement Learning
+A one dimensional corridor environment for Reinforcement Learning